 Begin at the Soldiers and Sailors Monument in the center of Lafayette Square.
 Designed to honor those who fought in the Civil War, it was dedicated on July 4, 1884 by New York State Governor Grover Cleveland – a man who had served as sheriff of Erie County and mayor of Buffalo, and who would later become America’s 22nd and 24th president.
 Face the Buffalo and Erie County Public Library, which is the black and white rectangular building set back from the square.
 The library is also home to one of the original manuscripts of The Adventures of Huckleberry Finn, housed in the Mark Twain room.
 As you rotate your view clockwise around the square, you’ll see the Louise Bethune’s Hotel @ The Lafayette, the Brisbane Building (1895, Milton E. Beebe & Son), and then the Liberty Building (notice the pair of Statue of Liberty figures atop of this 1925 building, which was designed by Alfred C. Bossom).
 Proceed down Washington Street between the Hotel @ The Lafayette and the Brisbane building, make a right onto E. Eagle, and left onto Main.

 On your left, you’ll see One M&T Plaza.
 With its tall entryway arches and long white vertical lines, it was erected from 1964 to 1966 and designed by Minoru Yamasaki, the same architect who designed the World Trade Center twin towers in New York.
-Nearby you can also get an early look at the recently unveiled Nikola Tesla statue in the soon to be named Nikola Tesla Park at the corner of North Division Streets.
+Nearby you can also get a look at the recently erected Nikola Tesla statue in Nikola Tesla Park at the corner of North Division Streets.
 Tesla’s discovery of alternating current electricity was integral in making Buffalo an early adopter of city-wide electricity.

 Cross over Church Street and the first thing you’ll see on your left is a statue of Polish-born Revolutionary War general Casimir Pulaski, a gift from the country of Poland in 1979.
 Next to the statue, you’ll find the Ellicott Square Building.
 Step inside the building’s atrium and see an incredible mosaic floor.
 Order a classic Buffalo beef on weck sandwich at Charlie the Butcher.

-Turn left on Swan Street and you’ll see Sahlen Field, home of the Buffalo Bisons, the Triple-A minor league affiliate of the Toronto Blue Jays.
+Turn left on Swan Street and you’ll see Sahlen Field, home of the Buffalo Bisons (and the Toronto Blue Jays for the start of their 2021 season).
 Walk to the corner of Swan and Ellicott Street, where you’ll see the Old Post Office (O’Rourke, Aiken and Taylor, 1894-1901), which now serves as the city campus for Erie Community College and features a spectacular atrium.

 Keep walking down Swan and right onto Michigan Avenue.
 At the corner of Michigan and Seneca Street, stop at the Buffalo Transportation Pierce Arrow Museum, where car aficionados and casual admirers will be in awe of the wealth and array of cars and memorabilia housed on site.
 From Corvettes to motorcycles, bicycles to, of course, Buffalo-built Pierce Arrows, it’s a walk through automobile history.